alchemz/CarND-P4/CarND-P4/writeup.md

 Overall, the pipeline design has done comparatively robust job of detecting.
 And I would like to talk about some problems I have met.
 For example, here is a example frame captured from the video result:
 ![alt text][image14]

-When there is a bigging turning point when driving, the result tracked is not very good.
+When there is a bigging turning point when driving, or things like shadows, light conditions would also affect the tracking, the result tracked is not very good.

-For the first submission, I used..

-For the this submission, I used ...
+For the this submission, I discovered the B channel of the LAB colorspace, which isolates the yellow lines very well.
 Here is the same frame captured use, which has a better tracking result.
 ![alt text][image15]